davidarchanjo/spring-certified-developer-study-guide/README.md

 [@WebMvcTest](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/test/autoconfigure/web/servlet/WebMvcTest.html) - used to set up an application context with just enough components and configurations required to test the **Web MVC Controller Layer**.
 It disables full auto-configuration and instead apply only configuration relevant to MVC tests.

-[@DataJpaTest](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/test/autoconfigure/orm/jpa/DataJpaTest.html) - used to set up an application context specificaly to test the **Persistence Layer**, by configuring entities, repositories as well as an embedded database.
+[@DataJpaTest](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/test/autoconfigure/orm/jpa/DataJpaTest.html) - used to set up an application context specificaly to test the **Persistence Layer**, by configuring entities, repositories. @DataJpaTest by default autoconfigures an in-memory/embedded database like H2.

+[@Commit](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/test/annotation/Commit.html) - *test annotation* used to indicate that changes performed on database from a test method should be committed before it ends.
+When used at class-level, all test methods will commit changes to the database.

+[@Rollback](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/test/annotation/Rollback.html) - *test annotation* used to indicate that changes performed on database from a test method should be roll backed before it ends.
+When used at class-level, all test methods will behave in that way.

 [@TestConfiguration](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/test/context/TestConfiguration.html) - used to define additional beans or override existing beans in the Spring application context in order to add specialized configuration for testing.
 Configuration classes annotated with @TestConfiguration are excluded from component scanning.
 Configuration classes with bean definition annotated with @TestConfiguration can be imported by @Import or declared as static inner classes.
 It is required to set the property <code>spring.main.allow-bean-definition-overriding=true</code> in order to enable bean overriding feature during testing.